zulip/zulip/docs/git/troubleshooting.md

 by those new commits.

-For example, while I'm working on a file, another contributor makes a change to that file, submits a pull request and has their code merged into main.
+For example, while I'm working on a file, another contributor makes a change to that file, submits a pull request and has their code merged into `main`.
 Usually this is not a problem, but in this case the other contributor made a change to a part of the file I also want to change.
 When I try to bring my branch up to date with `git fetch` and then `git rebase upstream/main`, I see